|Procedures Details||<Prev Next>|

 position fitting with line lists in separate files, for

-which the .states file can typically be used without
+which the .states file can typically be used by adding a

-Einstein A coefficients in the .trans file, but
+in the .trans file, but the relevant .states

 ||The state name is selected by

 concatenating all the values in the columns s1-e1,

 s2-e2 ... of the extra fields.
 Spaces are

 removed and the [ss] text is inserted between the quantum

 numbers.
 The [ss] is optional, and the default separator is